PagerDuty/public-support-scripts/get_info_on_all_users/README.md

 #### Exclude user create and deletes

-By default when a user is create this script will include role changes from user creates and deletes, (None -> New Role, Old Role -> None).
+By default this script will include role changes from user creates and deletes (None -> New Role, Old Role -> None).
 To exlucde these from reported results use the `--only-updates` options.